Frequently Asked Questions

 Seeing those continuous moments does wonders for getting your mind back in the flow of that moment as it happened.

 A wedding film allows us to create a story about you and your wedding day to help you remember and relive the moments and emotions you felt in a different way than unedited footage or photography can.

 It also allows you to star in your own film when you’ve already put months into designing the stage and set.
 It will be a unique day in your life, so why not remember it in a unique way?

 Why is it a film and not a video?

 We use the different words for different things.
 To us a video is unedited or sparsely edited footage.
 Somebody puts a video camera on a tripod and leaves it there, the figures out when to start and stop.

 We use the word film to demonstrate the intention behind what we do.
-Our focus is on finding numerous quality small shots to make a much greater whole when they are all put together.
+Our focus is on quality small shots to make a much greater whole when they are all put together.
 Our highlight films are heavily edited by nature.

 This takes both having an idea of what we’re looking for on your special day and responding and adapting to the individual differences in your wedding.

 If you have any parts of your wedding that will vary from the norm please inform us beforehand so we are prepared to properly capture it.
 In order to give your wedding the film it deserves we need to be a step ahead of the events instead of reacting to them as they happen.